devicesdk flash

 sudo usermod -a -G dialout $USER

-# Log out and back in for the change to take effect
+# Then log out and back in for the group change to take effect.

 How It Works